steviecoaster/InedoOps/README.md

-# Pagootle : Manage Inedo ProGet with PowerShell
+# Pagootle : Manage Inedo ProGet with PowerShell (Formerly InedoOps)

+_Wait....why Pagootle?
+That's so odd!_

+Inedo has a command-line utility, `pgutil.exe`, which can be used to help administer Inedo ProGet.
+This PowerShell module is named after their [favorite pronunciation](https://docs.inedo.com/docs/proget/api/pgutil#how-is-pgutil-pronounced) of that tool! `InedoOps` sounded too much like "I need oops" in my head, and I just couldnt't handle it.

+## What's Included?

 This PowerShell modules allows an administrator the ability to manage an Inedo ProGet instance through the use of PowerShell.
 Currently this module provides the following capabilities: